Dom-Mitchell/react-project-template/README.md

 ## Assignment

-The goal of this assignment was to create a basic webpage to act as a template for all future react projects.
+The goal of this assignment was to create a basic webpage to act as a template for all future html/react projects.

 ![image of My webpage](././images/mypage.png)